UKCloud/documentation/articles/vmware/vmw-ref-pricing.md

 - If you want to host Oracle solutions on our platform, consult our Cloud Architects, or consider our Dedicated Compute v2 or UKCloud for Oracle Software services to avoid licensing issues.

+### Snapshots

+- Self-service snapshots created within vCloud Director/VMware Cloud Director will be charged at the rate of the storage they are stored on (Tier 1 or Tier 2), and charged per GiB per month.

+- You can use the 60GiB of free VM storage for snapshots.

+### Independent disks

+- Independent disks will be charged at the rate of the storage they are stored on, along with any additional protection applied (Journaling or Snapshot Protection) and charged at a rate per GiB per month.

+- As an independent disk can be mounted to any VM inside a customer's VDC, it cannot be included in the 60GiB of free VM storage.

 ## Billing and payment information

 Billing for the service is one month in arrears.
 The minimum unit of time for use is one hour.
 Part hours will be rounded up.